Inference in Linear Dyadic Data Models with Network Spillovers: Set-up

+\begin{assumption}[Exogenous and Observable Dyadic Networks] The network among dyads is assumed to be conditionally independent of $\{\varepsilon_{M,m}\}_{m\in\mathcal{M}_{N}}$.
+Furthermore, this network among the $N$ individuals is assumed to be observable. \end{assumption}

+While such assumptions are standard in models of dyadic networks, they seem particularly appropriate when units or dyad pairs are linked across geographical, physical, or ex-ante social relations (e.g., family ties).
+This includes capturing neighboring and regional spillovers across countries, as often done in international relations, or exogenous seating arrangements in Parliament, as illustrated in the examples in the next section.

-The subsequent arguments will require us to distinguish between a pair of dyads who share a member (i.e., who are directly linked -- which we call, \textit{adjacent}) and a pair of dyads who are directly or indirectly linked (which we call, simply, \textit{connected}).
+The subsequent arguments require us to distinguish between a pair of dyads who share a member (i.e., who are directly linked -- which we call, \textit{adjacent}) and a pair of dyads who are directly or indirectly linked (which we call, simply, \textit{connected}).

-\begin{definition}[Adjacent \& Connected Dyads] Two active dyads $m$ and $m'$ are said to be {\sl adjacent} if they have an individual in common; and they are called {\sl connected} if there are other pairs of adjacent dyads between them. \end{definition}
+\begin{definition}[Adjacent \& Connected Dyads] Two active dyads $m$ and $m'$ are said to be {\sl adjacent} if they have an individual in common; and they are called {\sl connected} if they are linked through pairs of adjacent dyads. \end{definition}

-In Figure \ref{fig:ExampleOfTradeNetwork} (A), U.S.-Canada trade is adjacent to Canada-China, and connected with, though not adjacent to, France-Germany.
-We emphasize that the adjacency relationship constitutes a network structure among active dyads, and thus a network over individuals can be transformed to the one over active dyads: for example, Figure \ref{fig:ExampleOfTradeNetwork} (B) provides a network over pairs of trading countries (i.e., active dyads).\footnote{This corresponds to thinking about the {\sl line graph} of the original graph over individuals.} We define the geodesic distance between two connected dyads $m$ and $m'$ to be the smallest number of adjacent dyads between them.
-Note that adjacent dyads are a special case of connected dyads with the geodesic distance equal one.
+In Figure \ref{fig:ExampleOfPolNetwork}, dyad (A,B) is adjacent to (B,C), and connected with, though not adjacent to, (C,D).
+Hence, the adjacency relationship constitutes a network structure among active dyads, and thus, a network over individuals can be transformed to one over active dyads.
+For example, the right-hand side panel of Figure \ref{fig:ExampleOfPolNetwork} provides a network over pairs of voting politicians (i.e., active dyads).\footnote{This corresponds to thinking about the {\sl line graph} of the original graph over individuals.} We define the geodesic distance between two connected dyads $m$ and $m'$ to be the smallest number of adjacent dyads between them.
+Note that adjacent dyads are a special case of connected dyads with geodesic distance equal to one.

-It is worth noting that there are two different units at play: the number of sampling units (i.e., individuals), $N$, and the number of dyads, $M$.
-The latter constitutes the basis of statistical analysis.
-To bridge these two units, we assume that the number of active dyads also goes to infinity as the number of sampling units is taken to infinity.
-This is formalized by the following assumption, which allows us to link large $N$ asymptotics to large $M$ ones.